pcraig3/fed-notes/src/articles/2021-12-15-paperweight.md

 So we are in good company here, sandwiched between a beloved children’s novel and a classic tale of superficial excess.

-Incidentally, November (so recently past) is “[National Novel Writing Month](https://nanowrimo.org)”: the goal of which is to write a 50k word novel, which it seems like we were only a few documents short of achieving.
+Incidentally, November (so recently past) is “[National Novel Writing Month](https://nanowrimo.org)”: the goal of which is to write a 50k word novel, something we were only a few documents short of achieving.

 And none of this is user-facing, mind you.
 Those 39,230 words represent only _the tax_ we paid to move our project through all the various internal groups and committees.
 Since none of that work is available to the public, even if we were writing the next Great Canadian Federal Novel (we weren’t), you would never get to see it.